 This rare shot from the top of the Dormition Abbey bell tower gives a view of Mount Zion and the Western Hill from the south.
 Visible are the south wall of the Old City and the Armenian Quarter with the Mount of Olives on the right horizon.
 Dormition Abbey is home today to German Catholic monks.

 Church of the Apostles Found on Mt.
-Zion (BAR and Century One Foundation) A 1990 BAR article demonstrates a logical progression of thought leading to the re-identification of the traditional tomb of King David as the famous Church of the Apostles.
+Zion (BAR and Century One Foundation) A 1990 BAR article by Bargil Pixner demonstrates a logical progression of thought leading to the re-identification of the traditional tomb of King David as the famous Church of the Apostles.

-Mount Zion (Century One Bookstore) An article taken from the book, Palestine Explored by 19th century resident of Jerusalem, Rev. James Neil.
+Mount Zion (Century One Bookstore) An article taken from the book Palestine Explored, authored by a 19th-century resident of Jerusalem, Reverend James Neil.

-Mount Zion (Crystalinks) A good (albeit slightly off the subject in parts) article discussing the role of the Western Hill in Jerusalem of Jesus’ day.
-Visual images include a good map of the Western Hill, photographs, and a schematic of the Medaba Map with pertinent locations marked.
+Mount Zion (Crystalinks) A good (albeit slightly off the subject in parts) article discussing the role of the Western Hill in Jerusalem of Jesus’s day.
+Visual images include a good map of the Western Hill, photographs, and a schematic of the Madaba Map with pertinent locations marked.

-Jerusalem University College The campus is located on modern Mt.
+Jerusalem University College (university website) The campus is located on modern Mt.
 Zion.
-This is a good school to consider for short-term and graduate study in Israel.
+This is a good school to consider for short-term and graduate studies in Israel.